NMRayhan/MERN-stack-entry-level-interview-question/README.md

 **Ans:** difference between CSS Transform and CSS Transition?
 The Transform property in CSS moves or modifies the appearance of an element, whereas the Transition property seamlessly and gently transitions the element from one state to another.

 ### 29. How will you horizontally and vertically center a div inside a div?
+**Ans:** So many options we can use horizontally and vertically center a div inside a div like:
+- Using the Position, Top, Left, and Margin Properties,
+- Using the Padding Property,
+- Display Grid or Flex property,
-**Ans:** So many options we can use horizontally and vertically center a div inside a div but most of the time using flex display in parent element within justify-content center and align-items center create center a div inside a div.
+- inner div width % and margin auto, but most of the time using flex display in parent element within justify-content center and align-items center create center a div inside a div.

 ### 30. What does * { box-sizing: border-box; } do?
 What are its advantages?
 **Ans:** It makes every element in the document include the padding and border in the element’s inner dimension for the height and width computation.